mean¶

 - Returns:

-out (array) – if the arithmetic mean was computed over the entire array, a zero-dimensional array containing the arithmetic mean; otherwise, a non-zero-dimensional array containing the arithmetic means.
+out (array) – if the arithmetic mean is computed over the entire array, a zero-dimensional array containing the arithmetic mean; otherwise, a non-zero-dimensional array containing the arithmetic means.
 The returned array must have the same data type as

 x